ReactiveSets/toubkal/README.md

 }
 ```

-Connected Sets' unique **Subscribe / Push** dataflow model allows to solve the **how** so that you
+Connected Sets' unique **Subscribe / Push** reactive dataflow model allows to solve the **how**
-don't have to deal with it.
+so that you don't have to deal with it.

 To make it easier, the API describes **what** you want in **plain JavaScript** without requiring
 a graphical UI to glue hard-coded and hard-to-comprehend xml or json "nodes" and "links" together
 as many other dataflow libraries require.

-XS dataflow model provides higher level abstractions handling under the hood both subscribe
+XS reactive dataflow model provides higher level abstractions handling under the hood both
-dataflows and information push dataflows that allows to move in realtime the least amount of
+subscribe dataflows and information push dataflows that allows to move in realtime the least
-information possible between clients and servers.
+amount of information possible between clients and servers.

 ### XS Subscribe / Push Dataflow Model